yousef0090/broadcast-bot/README.md

 ## Create new bot
 Again through DevBot: Create your bot (in this case it will be a bot to serve as a channel).
 Pick up some unique/catchy name for the bot.
+When asked to provide the public key use the one from *./certs/pubkey.pem*

 ## Deployment
 Deploy: